 Implementation of the approved 2009 Statewide Bacteria TMDL is intended to result in improved management of bacterial sources of impairment that cause shellfish closures.
-For the 2012 reporting cycle, fecal coliform contamination was the listed cause of impairment for approximately 101,477 acres of estuarine waters based on DMR closures as of 2006.
-For the 2014 list, the updated acreage for all estuarine and marine waters impaired due to shellfish harvest closures as of 2012 totals 190,809 acres.
-Consistent updates to closure areas in subsequent reporting cycles will enable improved comparisons of annual shellfish harvest closures.
+For the 2014 list, the acreage for all estuarine and marine waters impaired due to shellfish harvest closures as of 2012 was 190,809 acres.
+For the 2016 reporting cycle, the 2014 acreage has been adjusted to include five additional segments (which had been inadvertently omitted in 2014) for approved shellfish harvest, for a revised total of 211,218 acres.
 While DMR utilizes fecal coliform bacteria to determine appropriate shellfish harvest closures (see also Chapter 7), bacterial monitoring using Enterococci as indicator organisms is conducted by the Department in selected urban streams, and the Maine Healthy Beaches program on swimming beaches and occasionally in tidal waters that influence bacterial loads to recreational areas.
 All monitoring programs aid in the identification of fecal contamination from point and non-point sources through local knowledge, Department permits, and applied techniques such as Microbial Source Tracking.